carlzxc71/azure-policy-custompolicy/README.md

-# azure-policy-custompolicy
-This repository contains some demo code for configuring custom Azure Policies with Terraform
+## Read about this repo

+This repository contains source code to deploy the solution talked about on my website showcasing Azure Policy custom policy definitions and Terraform.
+You can find the post [here](https://www.lindbergtech.com/write-your-own-custom-azure-policies-with-terraform/)